johnmholmes/Cmri-Nano-Turnout-Rs485/README.md

-# The unit i am using is only on test on my layout i would not suggest you use these until further testing has been done by myself or others who have used these units
+# The unit i am using is only on test on my layout i would not suggest you use these until further testing have been done by myself or others who have used these units

 # A group of various codes for use with a  model layout that uses Jmri and Cmri and Dcc++Ex